Lycoris2017/lycorisSyncPy/README.md

 ## Manual
 + mergerKpixMimosa.py

-  * input: timestamp csv of TLU+Mimosa; cluster list in csv from kpix-analysis
+  * input: timestamp csv of TLU+Mimosa; cluster list in csv from kpix-analysis; B-field is set to 0.0 by default, can be changed as argument.
   * output: res_[runnumber].dat for input to pyGBL code.

 + explorer.py